Benjamin-Wiegand/Flywheel/README.md

 > [!warning]
 > I have no idea how your car will react to communications from this app.
 Be prepared for unforeseen consequences.

-Only tested with emulators so far.
-Looking in to testing on OEM hardware soon (hopefully).
+Only working emulators and potentially some knockoff/uncertified headunits so far.
+Certified OEM headunits won't work until authentication is properly implemented and will likely require cryptographic keys to be provided.

 If you accept the risks and want to help by testing on your hardware, I would appreciate if you open an issue with the results (regardless of success).